 Mrs Esther Best

 I am excited to be a part of Leigham Primary School’s Governing Body as a Parent Governor.
 My son attends the school, having settled in really well to the foundation stage.
 My daughter is really excited to start once she is old enough!
 I am a serving Headteacher of an academy school within a Multi Academy Trust and I have had experience of working in both Cornwall and Plymouth throughout my career.
 I am passionate about inclusion, improving the outcomes for all children and supporting schools in being the best they can be.
 I join the team with governance experience having been a governor for over ten years at other schools.
-In my spare time, I really enjoy spending time with my family and I have a love of hockey playing for Devonport Services Hockey Club.
+In my spare time, I really enjoy spending time with my family and hockey playing for Devonport Services Hockey Club.
 Being a Parent Governor is a real privilege and I look forward to being part of and contributing towards the school’s future successes.

 Mrs Beth Roberts

 I am a local Mum of two, who attended Tor Bridge, formally Estover Community College.
 I started my career within banking, but soon realised that there was more to life than sales targets.
 My partner and I have spent time working and travelling all over the world.
 After having our first child we settled back to our home roots here in Plymouth.
 I became heavily involved in community work 14 years ago, both as a volunteer and as a career.
 I am a qualified Project Manager, with over a decade of working on a wide range of Community development projects, including; the Millfield Trust, Dementia UK and Natural England.
 I have created ADHD community support hubs, as well as working with inner city schools to increase the outdoor learning and sporting opportunities for children and their families.